After the Siren: The community benefits of Indigenous participation in Australian Rules Football

 The findings support the case for widening those benefits through the promotion of grass-roots football, particularly in remote Western Australia and through the newly evolving women’s league.

 There is no charge to attend this event, but registrations are essential.
-Please ensure you confirm any dietary requirements, as these cannot be catered for on the day.

 See highlights from the launch event